 Students who are accepted into one of these programs must complete the Elmhurst College Integrated Curriculum and biology major requirements at Elmhurst College.
 The following courses are required for the MLS program and may fall under the biology major or graduation requirements.

-Students must speak with an advisor in the Center to learn about recommended courses and the specific details about the prerequisites for the Hines and NorthShore affiliations.
+Students must speak with an advisor to learn about recommended courses and the specific details about the prerequisites for the Hines and NorthShore affiliations.

 What about advising?